 "It's accommodating to many people," he commented.
 "What did you order today?"

 "White chocolate mocha-"

 "With extra whipped cream," Neji finished for her.
 He heard her chuckle.

 "Maybe I come here too often," Tenten said, taking off her coat and setting it to the side.
 "Once a week is too much, ne?"
 He didn't get a chance to reply.
 His eyes followed her as she went to get her drink.
-When she came back, she grabbed a newspaper nearby and a couple of magazines.
-Holding out to him, she took a sip and sat down.
+When she came back, she grabbed a newspaper nearby and held it out to him as she took a sip and sat down.
 Neji grabbed it without hesitation and for the rest of the night, they sat in silence as the snow fell ever so softly outside.

 "So, what do you do for a living?"
 Tenten flipped through the magazine absently.
 She found herself looking at diet ads that sprawled the pages of magazines like ants on a picnic.
 Needless to say, she was uninterested.

 "A lot of things," Neji answered her.
 His hair was tied back as he sat comfortably in a buttoned up dress shirt with the sleeves rolled up to his elbows, and like usual, he was reading the day's paper.
 Flipping to the next page, he asked her the same question.

 "I'm a cook," she replied in a cheerful tone.
 She held up the magazine she had in her hand.
 "This here is an insult to all the foodies out there."
 His pearl eyes looked upon the glossy page of advertisements for weight loss.
 "I mean, come on, a pill to lose weight?"
 The brunette shook her head from side to side.
 He couldn't help but smirk.